Cicada chasers: Meet the citizen scientists mapping the bugs of Brood X

 "I'll go anywhere," he says.

-Some places -- including Georgia, Indiana, Kentucky, Maryland, New Jersey North Carolina, Pennsylvania, Tennessee, Virginia and DC -- already are.
+Some places -- including Georgia, Indiana, Kentucky, Maryland, New Jersey North Carolina, Pennsylvania, Tennessee, Virginia and DC -- already have.

 Mozgai, 52, is one of the citizen scientists who regularly dedicate their free time to tracking periodical cicadas.
 They travel the country, snapping copious photos and meticulously recording data on where particular species show up, the time of day they sing, how they react to predators and what kind of foliage females lay their eggs in.
 Some come from as far as Japan.